sbrudz/gadget-hello-world/README.md

 Hosted on github pages at: http://sbrudz.github.io/gadget-hello-world/

-**NOTE:** The steps below do not result in a fully working gadget.
+**NOTE:** I can no longer get the steps below to create a fully working gadget.
 It shows up as being installed but no card is displayed when an email with "Hello World" is received.
-A PR to fix this issue would be welcome.
-In the meantime, I recommend writing a Google Chrome or a Firefox extension instead.
+I recommend writing a Google Chrome or a Firefox extension instead.

 ## Steps to Publish